vesche/um.wtf/articles/03-purplefox-devblog-part-2.md

 * By: Austin Jackson (vesche)
 * Dated: 09/30/2018

 Welcome back to the development blog for my work-in-progress MMORPG, **purplefox**.
 It's been about two weeks since my first devblog, and I've made some great progress since then!
 I've been focusing work on the client, and I now have a solid foundation for it.
-In this post I'm going to talk about what technologies I've decided to use, resources I found helpful, what I've built so far, and what's next for purplefox.
+In this post I'm going to talk about: what technologies I've decided to use, resources that I found helpful, what I've built so far, and what's next for purplefox.

 I've created a [GitHub repository for the purplefox client](https://github.com/vesche/purplefox-client) so if you'd like to see any of the code I discuss in this post, feel free to check it out.